Matchable numbers: Squarefree numbers with few prime factors

 The rest of the proof will rely heavily on the counts $c_i(n)$ and $c_{\geq i}(n)$, which we will write as $c_i$ and $c_{\ge i}$, respectively.
 We will also occasionally need counts for the number of integers having a fixed greatest common divisor with $u$ (respectively $n$).

-As with the counts $c_i$, the number of odd integers in the interval $[1,2^{25}]$ whose gcd with $u$ is $q_{j_1}q_{j_2}\cdots q_{j_i}$ is majorized by the number of such integers whose gcd with $n$ is $p_{j_1}p_{j_2}\cdots p_{j_i}$.
+As with the counts $c_{\ge i}$, the number of odd integers in the interval $[1,2^{25}]$ whose gcd with $u$ is $q_{j_1}q_{j_2}\cdots q_{j_i}$ is majorized by the number of such integers whose gcd with $n$ is $p_{j_1}p_{j_2}\cdots p_{j_i}$.
 We denote $\gcd_d \coloneqq \#\{\text{odd }a\in[1,2^{25}]: (a,n)=d\}$.

-We record in Table \ref{tab:oddcensus} the computed values of $c_i$ for $3\leq \ell \leq 44$, and in Table \ref{tab:oddgcds} the computed values of $\gcd_d$ for $d=105, 15, 21, 3, 5$ (all computations were performed using exact values; large entries in the tables are rounded up, as noted in the captions).
+We record in Table \ref{tab:oddcensus} the computed values of $c_i$ for $3\leq \ell \leq 44$, and in Table \ref{tab:oddgcds} the computed values of $\gcd_d$ for $d=105, 15, 21, 3, 5$ (all computations\footnote{Python code used to generate the numbers in these tables is included with the arXiv version of this paper.} were performed using exact values; large entries in the tables are rounded up, as noted in the captions).
 The former table also contains a column, $\omega_{\max}$ containing the largest value of $i$ such that $c_i$ is nonzero, and the latter table includes a column $x_3$, containing the count of odd integers in $[1,2^{25}]$ which are either divisible by 3 or counted by $c_{\ge 3}$, whose purpose will be explained shortly.
 In the latter table, values are only included when needed in the analogue of the argument described below (blank entries are not necessarily 0).

 We will use frequently the observation that if $k\coloneqq \min_{a\in S}\omega((a,u))$ then

 Let $S$ be a nonempty set of odd integers in $[1,2^{25}]$; we verify Hall's condition by considering the possible values of $k = \min_{s\in S}\omega((s,u))$.